 3. Apply for housing if the student is planning on living in the dorms.
 (ASAP after being accepted from a college)

 5. Have all college entrance exams been taken?
 ACT?
 SAT?
 ALEKS?
+Check the admission requirements to determine what tests need to be taken.

 6. Apply for financial aid by the priority deadline by using the FAFSA form as soon as possible after October 1st during the senior year.

-7. Once award letters from all the schools have been received (January to March of the senior year) students will see a more detail picture of what the costs of attendance will be and the financial aid package the college is offering.
+7. Once award letters from all the schools have been received (January to March of the senior year) students will see a more detailed picture of what the costs of attendance will be and the financial aid package the college is offering.

 8. Accept and decline the award letters.
 Let the colleges know if the student will be attending or not.
 (Before May 1 of the senior year)